wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 3.4.4 =
+*   NB: Tested with wp 3.4.1, amr-users-plus 2.2
+*   Add: for advanced uses: add parameters to shortcode
+*   Add: ability via plus module to list users 'grouped' by a field, requires amr-plus-grouping
+*   Add: ability to switch pagination off and only show the 'top' x results
+*   Add: some flexibility in the widget - switch off pagination and link to a member list page
+*   Change: Added a html selector on the list footers so that one can use css to clear the floats.
+Added default css too.
+*   Fix: widget defaults cleaned up
+*   Fix: make search string sanitisation slightly less restrictive and consistent with with wordpress normal search string sanitisation.
+*   Fix: import list access problem that had crept in
+*   Fix: Copy option back on admin overview

 = Version 3.4.3 =
 *   Change: "rebuild now" will rebuild and view instantly
 *   Change: tweaked some of the admin UI a little (minor)